kawu/hhu-dl-materials-2019/sgd/README.md

 In standard (S)GD, in each iteration of the optimization procedure, the gradient is computed with respect to the current (mini-)batch.
-The parameters are then updated in the opposite direction of the gradient (scalled by the `learning_rate`):
+The parameters are then updated in the opposite direction of the gradient (scaled by the `learning_rate`):
 ```python
 ...